-The free public event begins at 5:30 p.m. and will last approximately an hour.
+The free public event begins at 5:30 p.m. and lasts approximately an hour.
 Light refreshments will be served.
-The talk is part of the GMP College Connections lecture series.
+The talk is part of the GMP College Connections speaker series.

-In addition to College of St. Joseph, the other participating schools are Castleton University, Community College of Vermont (CCV) and Green Mountain College.
+In addition to Castleton University, the other participating schools are Community College of Vermont (CCV), Green Mountain College and College of St. Joseph.

 About Green Mountain Power